HOPE Centre Renovations

 Depending on the size of the facility the HOPE Centre is staffed by crew facilitators (5) who supervise the day crew (54) that are responsible for cooking breakfast, cleaning the buildings, serving the food, translation and patient transport.

-We hire a local caterer that cooks lunch and dinner under the direction of the ship dietician to provide the most nutritious meals for our patient’s recovery.
+We hire a local caterer that cooks lunch and dinner under the direction of the ship dietician to provide the most nutritious meals for our patients’ recovery.
 Some patients stay for a few days while others may stay for several months.
 The HOPE Centre has the feel of a small community.
-New patients coming for the first time can see and speak with others that have already had surgery, this helps calm their fears and makes them feel welcome.
+New patients coming for the first time can see and speak with others that have already had surgery, which helps calm their fears and makes them feel welcome.

 At the HOPE Centre we are a family.

 - The Ministry of Health and Public Hygiene and Mercy Ships jointly identified Boulbinet Health Center in Conakry to serve as the HOPE Centre for the 2018/2019 field service.

 - Boulbinet Health Centre is located in the downtown area of the capital city, Conakry, ideally situated near the port.

 - In Guinea, Health Centres provide basic medical care, such as maternal health and early childhood development programs.

 - Of the 415 Health Centers in Guinea, 60% are categorized as poor condition by the Ministry of Health and Public Hygiene.

 - The existing space at Boulbinet is 555m2, including two floors.
 Renovation work by Mercy Ships included the addition of bathrooms and showers to support the 120-bed spaces planned for the Guinea field service.
 This includes beds for patients and caregivers.